 Dane County Parks has one All-Terrain Wheelchair (Action Trackchair®) available to check out and use in the Capital Springs Recreation Area.
 The chair is designed to help people of all ability levels access the outdoors.

 Due to the battery life of the all-terrain wheelchair, reservations are limited to two hour timeslots.
 Reservations can be made up to 30 days in advance.
-Reservations must be made by someone 18 years of age or older and the user must be at least 16 years of age.
 Before making a reservation, the user is required to read the Dane County Parks All-Terrain Wheelchair User Guide.

 Reservations can be made online using our online reservation system.